Moreholidays December Wright Brothers Day

 National App Day was created in 2017 by Christopher John (C.J.)
 Thompson.
 He is the founder of the mobile marketing agency Platinum Edge Media

-Obviously, the objective of this holiday is to celebrate and promote the creation and use of Apps.
+Obviously, the objective of this holiday is to celebrate and promote the creation and use of Apps on all of your electronic devices.

 We found no congressional records or presidential proclamations proclaiming this to be a true “National” day.